 You just need the right size hoop!

 Don’t waste your money on so-called exercise hoops sold in the chain stores.
 They are usually still too small in diameter for most adults, and often so heavy that they pose a great risk of damaging your internal organs.
-You can read more on this subject here.
+Read more in our article, “How Heavy Should Your Hoop be to Lose Weight Hula Hooping?”

 The amount of space between your body and the hoop is the most important factor in learning how to hula hoop.